7 Things You Can Only Do in New Zealand

 Paddle a war canoe with Maoris

-With their towering stature, curious tattoos and internationally-feared war dances, the Maoris seem like a frightening bunch.
-But don’t be scared: despite their fearsome reputations they’re a gentle, spiritual crowd – and their culture is deep-rooted in New Zealand’s landscapes.
+With their towering stature, curious tattoos, and internationally famous war dances, the Maoris seem an impressive bunch.
+Indeed, they're a courageous, gentle, spiritual crowd – and their culture is deep-rooted in New Zealand’s landscapes.

 Head to Bay of Islands – home of Taiamai Tours – to paddle a 40ft traditional war canoe down the tidal estuaries of the Waitangi River, under the watchful eye of a Maori guide.
 This is the place to immerse yourself in folklore, ask lots of questions, and see some of those war dances up-close.